zuolizhu/mymds/content/posts/mysqlCheatSheet.md

    );
    ```

 8. `SHOW TABLES;` shows current tables in current database.
-	9. `SHOW COLUMNS FROM tablename;` displays a nice detail information of  a table, or alternatively, `DESC tablename;`.
+9. `SHOW COLUMNS FROM tablename;` displays a nice detail information of  a table, or alternatively, `DESC tablename;`
-	10. To delete a table: `DROP TABLE tablename;`.
+10. To delete a table: `DROP TABLE tablename;`